 For Your SweetHeart was developed and sponsored by Boehringer Ingelheim and Eli Lilly and Company.
 Elements of the campaign including the Heart You Quiz were reviewed and validated by a steering committee of leading cardiologists and endocrinologists.
-Recognizing the importance of reducing the risk of heart disease among people with diabetes, eleven leading patient and professional organizations have joined the For Your SweetHeart movement.
+Recognizing the importance of reducing the risk of heart disease among people with diabetes, ten leading patient and professional organizations have joined the For Your SweetHeart movement.

 Angela Bassett is an award-winning actress who has been affected by type 2 diabetes both due to her mother who had the disease, and her uncle who now has it.
 She knows how important it is to be a health and wellness motivator for the people in her family who cherish her just as she cherishes them.

 Dr. Travis Stork has a lot of roles to play.
 He's a physician and a television personality, but he’s also the grandson of someone who had type 2 diabetes.
 That's why he wants to help spread the word about the risk of cardiovascular disease among people who have type 2 diabetes.

 professor of medicine/cardiology, co-director, UCLA Program in Preventive Cardiology, director, UCLA Barbara Streisand Women's Heart Health Program

 medical director, Clinical Transformation, Providence Heart and Vascular Institute, Portland, Oregon